-Figure 3-34 IP Filter
+Figure 3-34 Creating an IP Filter List

 CLI - This example allows SNMP access for a specific client.

 Access Control Lists

 Access Control Lists (ACL) provide packet filtering for IP frames (based on address, protocol, Layer 4 protocol port number or TCP control code) or any frames (based on MAC address or Ethernet type).
 To filter incoming packets, first create an access list, add the required rules and then bind the list to a specific port.